 Despite the loss of Klay Thompson for the season due to an ACL tear, the Warriors still entered their 2019-20 campaign with a roster consisting of three all-stars.
 Truth be told, those all-stars would all be sidelined for various periods of time.
 This paved the way for the ascension of rookie Eric Paschall.

-Notwithstanding a tumultuous Warriors season, Paschall’s elevation has provided Golden State with a glimmer of hope in a season where hope is utterly absent.
+Notwithstanding a tumultuous Warriors season, Paschall’s elevation has provided Golden State with a glimmer of hope in a season where it was utterly absent.

 The injury plague halts Golden State’s five-year supremacy